"More than machinery, we need humanity."

 If “climate doomists” did not exist, the climate movement would have to invent them.
 And though it hasn’t had to invent them, it has certainly worked to elevate them.

 An excellent case of this use of doomists as a deflection tactic is seen in David Wallace-Wells book The Uninhabitable Earth – a book which has done more to inject an apocalyptic tone into mainstream climate discourse than anything any of the doomists has published.
-Wallace-Wells’s book is a funereal march through the current state of the climate, and it grimly notes that it is likely that we are already locked in for more than two degrees of warming.
-And yet, Wallace-Wells insulates himself from charges of being a doomist by differentiating himself from those who he frames as the real doomists.
-In a chapter titled “Ethics at the End of the World,” Wallace-Wells takes aim at people like Guy McPherson, John B. McLemore, Paul Kingsnorth (of the Dark Mountain project), and Roy Scranton – these men, Wallace-Wells argues are the real problem especially as they seem “almost to be cheering for the forces of apocalypse” (207).
-Thus, after more than 200 pages of bleak pronouncements, including sections that cast doubt on the efficacy of protest movements, and a tone that expresses little faith in government solutions – Wallace-Wells makes sure to clarify his own credibility by differentiating himself from the people who are 10% more pessimistic than he is.
+Wallace-Wells’s book is a vital (if funereal) march through the current state of the climate, and it grimly notes that it is likely that we are already locked in for more than two degrees of warming.
+And yet, Wallace-Wells insulates himself from charges of being a doomist by differentiating himself from those who are framed as the real doomists.
+In a chapter titled “Ethics at the End of the World,” Wallace-Wells takes aim at people like Guy McPherson, John B. McLemore, Paul Kingsnorth (of the Dark Mountain project), and Roy Scranton – men who, Wallace-Wells argues, seem “almost to be cheering for the forces of apocalypse” (207).
+Thus, after more than 200 pages of bleak pronouncements, including sections that cast doubt on the efficacy of protest movements, and a tone that expresses little faith in government solutions – Wallace-Wells carefully distinguishes himself from the people who are 10% more pessimistic than he is.
+To be clear, this is in no way meant as an attack on Wallace-Wells (or on his excellent book), and there is nothing wrong with trying to differentiate your own argument to keep you from being lumped in with those you do not agree with.
+Nevertheless, even as Wallace-Wells presents a not entirely unsympathetic assessment of the doomsayers, by critiquing them Wallace-Wells opens up some critical distance between their views and his own.
 And in evaluating the need for such differentiation, it is worth recalling that Wallace-Wells was originally lumped in with the doomist crowd when he first published the New York Magazine article which would eventually grow into The Uninhabitable Earth.
-Granted, the great irony of Wallace-Wells’s chapter on the doomists is that it seems quite likely that most of Wallace-Wells readers had never heard of these joyless Jonahs until Wallace-Wells mentioned them.
+Granted, the great irony of Wallace-Wells’s chapter on the doomists is that it seems quite likely that most of Wallace-Wells readers had never heard of most these joyless Jonahs until Wallace-Wells mentioned them.

 This, in turn, reveals another aspect of what going after “doomists” involves – it consists of elevating the doomists to the same level as mainstream climate discourse and greatly overinflating their reach and influence.
 This is not meant as an attack or an endorsement of McPherson, McLemore, Kingsnorth, or Scranton – but none of them commands the same level of cultural climate clout as the likes of Al Gore, Naomi Klein, Michael Mann, Katharine Hayhoe, or David Wallace-Wells.
 True, Scranton had an op-ed in the New York Times, and Kingsnorth occasionally writes for the Guardian, but the occasional op-ed does not make one a dominant voice in climate discourse.
 And though anarcho-primitivist-punks have long been a favorite punching bag for the left, for every vegan listening to Nux Vomica and reading John Zerzan there are probably 10,000 people re-watching An Inconvenient Truth while calling their congress people and asking them to please vote for the Green New Deal before driving to the farmer’s market to buy some humanely raised beef.
 And lest there be any doubt: the Nux Vomica listener, and the An Inconvenient Truth watcher are quite likely attending the same climate marches.